 If you’re a skateboarder then you know that having ridden a skateboard doesn’t exactly automatically make one a skateboarder.
 It’s estimated that about 20% of those that have “stepped on” a skateboard in the last year actually skate regularly and actively build their skateboarding skills.
 These are the core skaters.
 Everyone else we can call “casual skaters.”
-Casual skaters might hop on a board every so often to cruise to the store or across campus, but they aren’t really interested in doing tricks.
-These types of skaters are important to include when we talk about skateboarding-as-transportation, but they’re really not the same people that will directly and immediately benefit from a new public skatepark.
+Casual skaters might hop on a board every so often to cruise to the store or across campus, but they aren’t really interested in doing tricks and may not identify as a skateboarder.
+The area’s core skaters will use the new skatepark immediately, but casual skaters will soon follow.

-Now we know that 3,150,000 American youth (or 1.7% of all youth) are the types of skaters that will use a skatepark today.
-They’re ready to go.
-These are your core skateboarders.
+3,150,000 American youth (or 1.7% of all youth) are core skaters that would benefit from access to a skatepark today.

 You can easily apply this breakdown to your own community.
 If there are more than 5,000 residents in your town, and you live in the United States, you can find out how many of them are 18 years old or younger at the U.S. Census website.
 After finding your city or town, you will find the line that reads “Persons under 18 years.”
 The number in the right column is shown as a percentage of your town’s total population.

 Now that you know how many people are in your community, you can take that number and multiply it by 0.043 (or 4.3%).
 Whatever you come up with is the number of skaters in your town that need a skatepark today.
 It’s a handy number to know!

 If you want an even more specific number, you can take your local youth population and divide it by .086 (or 8.6%) to get the number of people in this age group that have stepped on a skateboard.

 Skateboarding studies and marketing analysis make a distinction between “casual skateboarders” and “core skateboarders.”